leo-arch/clifm-bash/README.md

 - h, help, ?: show this help.
 - /*: This is the quick search function.
 Just type '/' followed by the string you are looking for, and CliFM will list all the matches in the current folder.
+- :* In case some external command conflicts with some of the CliFM internal commands, you can still run it by typing the command you want preceded by a colon (:)
 - bm, bookmarks: open the bookmarks menu.
 Here you can add, remove or edit your bookmarks to your liking, or simply cd into the desired bookmark by entering either its list number or its hotkey.